Courses

 215. Advanced Hydroclimatology (3)

 Lecture—3 hours.
-Prerequisite: course 115.
+Prerequisite: ATM 115.
 Theoretical and applied aspects of energy and mass fluxes linking the earth’s surface, atmosphere, and hydrologic system.
 Emphasis on regional scale analysis and modeling, spatial data representation, and climate change influences on precipitation and its hydroclimatic expression.
 Offered infrequently

 221. Advanced Atmospheric Dynamics (3)